knuckleswtf/scribe-docs/laravel/documenting/50-query-body-parameters.md

 :::note
-Inline validators support is still experimental.
-Currently, Scribe only supports simple string rules and arrays of string rules.
+Scribe currently only supports simple string rules and arrays of string rules.
 Concatentation, interpolation, and dynamic expressions will be ignored, so it's best to specify rules as an array, so Scribe can ignore the rules it doesn't understand.
 For example:
 ```php
 $rules = [
   // 👍 Supported